 - It's possible to overlook the fact that Shirabe is actually the bad guy for her fight in Mahou Sensei Negima! considering A. she has a legitimate reason for her behavior B. was outnumbered six to one C. has good intentions and D. showed some awesome Plucky Girl and Undying Loyalty credentials since hse was fighting for the guy whom she owes her life to.
 The fact that this resulted in Asuna being put back on the ritual altar without any means of getting her back off of it only hits you a moment later.

 - Made even better by the fact that the good guys' victory would have resulted in the magic ritual activating improperly, which would have wiped out almost all life on Magicus Mundus, as it's implied the ritual had gone too far for even the bad guys to stop it.

 - There's also Fate's first fight with Jack Rakan.
-Going into the fight, Jack is clearly show to be much stronger than Fate, but Fate keeps fighting despite clearly losing, and actually managed to hurt him, which is defiantly impressive outside of flashbacks to the war and Negi absorbing one the energy from one of his attacks, everything thrown at Jack is treated as No Sell.
+Going into the fight, Jack is clearly show to be much stronger than Fate, but Fate keeps fighting despite clearly losing, and actually managed to hurt him, which is definitely impressive since outside of flashbacks to the war and Negi absorbing one the energy from one of his attacks, everything thrown at Jack is treated as No-Sell.

 - Viral in Tengen Toppa Gurren Lagann.
 Constantly.